Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Boulders beach

 On the way back we stopped at Boulders Beach, the famous penguin beach.
-What an incredible place!
+What a place!
 The beach itself is striking, with large rocks, white sand, and deep blue water.
-But it’s the penguins that transform what would otherwise be just a pretty beach into one of the most special places in the world.
+But it’s the penguins that turn what would otherwise be just a pretty beach into one of the most extraordinary places in the world.

 It is estimated that there are currently around 2,100 birds in the Boulders Beach colony — in 1983, when the site was incorporated into the National Park, there were 3,900 penguins.
 In May 2010, African penguins were reclassified from a vulnerable species to an endangered species.

-The beach has set visiting hours (generally from 8:00 am to 5:00 pm, but in some months it is open until 6:30 pm), and you must strictly follow the designated paths, most of which are wooden walkways.
+The beach has fixed visiting hours (generally from 8:00 am to 5:00 pm, but in some months it is open until 6:30 pm), and you’re required to stick to the designated paths, most of which are wooden walkways.
 Boulders Beach is also part of Table Mountain National Park, and you can find more information here.

-On the way back to Cape Town, it’s worth stopping at Muizenberg Beach, the surfers’ beach with its colorful little houses — another spot that makes for beautiful photos.
+On the way back to Cape Town, it’s worth a stop at Muizenberg Beach, famous for its surf and its row of colorful beach huts, another spot that makes for beautiful photos.

 Day 3: Kirstenbosh National Botanical Garden & Camps Bay Beach